Consumer Medicine Information

 You may be at greater risk of getting an infection while you are taking IBRANCE.

 Use contraception (birth control) to prevent pregnancy while you are being treated

 Women who could become pregnant or men who could father a child must use a reliable

 method of contraception during treatment with IBRANCE.
 Women should continue using

-contraception for 3 weeks after taking their last dose of IBRANCE and males should
+contraception for at least a month after taking their last dose of IBRANCE and males

 Tell your doctor immediately if you become pregnant while taking IBRANCE.